The-OpenROAD-Project/OpenROAD/src/rmp/README.md

 # Restructure

 **Restructure** is an interface to ABC for re-synthesis.
-The package allows re-structuring targeting area or timing.
+The package allows logic restructuring targeting area or timing.
 It extracts cloud of logic using timing engine and passes to ABC through blif interface.
 Multiple recipes for area or timing are run to get best desirable structure from ABC.
 ABC output is read back by blif reader which is integrated to OpenDB.
 Blif writer and reader also supports constants from and to OpenDB.
 Reading back of constants required insertion of tie cells which should be provided